kalismeras61/flutter_lock_screen/README.md

 <img src="http://www.yasinilhan.com/passcode/howtouse.gif" width="320" height="600" title="Screen Shoot">
 <img src="http://www.yasinilhan.com/passcode/1.png" width="300" height="600" title="Screen Shoot">

-## Usage
-It is really easy to use!
-You should ensure that you add the `flutter_lock_screen` as a dependency in your flutter project.

 ## Finger Print Usage
 iOS Integration
 Note that this plugin works with both TouchID and FaceID.
 However, to use the latter, you need to also add: